nicsig/config/.vim/autoload/slow_call/README/sandwich.md

                       b|ar
                     " baz

+            Update:
+            This is because of this recipe inside `g:sandwich#default_recipes`:

+                    { 'buns': ['"', '"']
+                    \ 'quoteescape': 1,
+                    \ 'expand_range': 0,
+                    \ 'nesting': 0,
+                    \ 'linewise': 0,
+                    \ 'match_syntax': 1 }

+            If you assign the value `1` to the `linewise` key, everything works.
+            But I don't know whether that's a good idea to change the default.
+            Let's learn more about this key before doing anything...

+##
+##
 ##
 # What are the key sequences to which the following operators/objects are mapped?
 (2 answers each time)
 ## the operator adding surroundings